cosmefae/jquery-minimalist-collapse/README.md

-# minimalist-collapse
+# jquery-minimalist-collapse
 It's an easy collapse plugin with beautiful style inspired on Google Inbox.

 <h2>Demo</h2>
 <p><a href="http://cosmefae.com/opensource/minimalist-collapse">See this <strong>demo</strong>.</a></p>

 <h2>Plugin requirements</h2>
-<p>The simplist Minimalist Collapse plugin needs jQuery library to work.
+<p>The simplist jQuery Minimalist Collapse plugin needs jQuery library to work.
 So, if you don't call on footer in your common page just get here (<a href="http://code.jquery.com/jquery-latest.min.js">http://code.jquery.com/jquery-latest.min.js</a>).</p>

 <h2>About classes and attributes</h2>
 <p>We just need add some classes and attributes in your HTML structure to work.</p>